dhmlau/loopback4-authentication-app/instructions-auth-infrastructure.md

     const args = await this.parseParams(request, route);
 ```

-## Create a authentication strategy
+## Create an authentication strategy

-TODO: we want to have jwt authentication eventually?

 The AuthenticationStrategy is where the work really happens.